-The U.S. Masters Preview, TV Times
+US Masters Preview 2019 – Reed defends at Augusta National

 How to watch The Masters

-Sky TV Coverage:
+TV Coverage:

+Wednesday 10 (Par-3 comp live) – Sky Sports Golf and Sky Sports Main Event from 7pm

-Friday 6 – Sky Sports Golf and Sky Sports Main Event from 7pm
+Friday 12 – Sky Sports Golf from 8pm and Sky Sports Main Event from 10pm

-Saturday 7 – Sky Sports Golf and Sky Sports Mix from 7pm, Sky Sports Main Event from 8.30pm
+Saturday 13 – Sky Sports Golf and Sky Sports Main Event from 8pm

-Sunday 8 – Sky Sports Golf and Sky Sports Mix from 6pm, Sky Sports Main Event from 6.30pm
+Sunday 14 – Sky Sports Golf and Sky Sports Main Event from 7pm

 Not a Sky Sports customer and want to watch The Masters?